 All children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability and aptitude and any special educational needs they may have.
-A child going missing from education, or not attending it regularly, is a potential indicator of abuse or neglect and may also raise concerns about others safeguarding issues, including the criminal exploitation of children.
+A child being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines.

 Knowing where children are during school hours is an extremely important aspect of safeguarding.
 We monitor attendance carefully and address poor or irregular attendance without delay.
+This response to persistently absent pupils and children missing education supports identifying such abuse, and in the case of absent pupils, helps prevent the risk of them becoming a child missing education in the future.
+This includes when problems are first emerging and where children are already known to local authority children's social care and need a social worker (such as a child who is a child in need or who has a child protection plan, or is a looked after child), where being absent from education may increase known safeguarding risks within the family or in the community.
 We will always follow up with parents/carers when pupils are not at school.
 We obtain at least two up-to-date contacts numbers for parents/carers.
 Parents are reminded to update the school as soon as possible if the numbers change.

-In response to the guidance in Keeping Children Safe in Education (2021) the school has:
+In response to the guidance in KCSIE, Children Missing Education and Working together to improve school attendance, the school has:

-- 1. Staff who understand what to do when children do not attend regularly - 2.
+- 1. Staff who understand what to do when children do not attend regularly. - 2.
 Appropriate policies, procedures and responses for pupils who go missing from education (especially on repeat occasions). - 3.
 Staff who know the signs and triggers for travelling to conflict zones, FGM and forced marriage. - 4.
 Procedures to inform the local authority when we plan to take pupils off-roll when they: - a. leave school to be home educated - b. move away from the school's location - c. remain medically unfit beyond compulsory school age - d. are in custody for four months or more (and will not return to school afterwards); or - e. are permanently excluded

 We will ensure that pupils who are expected to attend the school but fail to take up the place will be referred to the local authority.

-When a pupil leaves the school, we will record the name of the pupil's new school and their 1st day of attendance at the new school.

-The school provides information to the local authority when adding or removing a child from the school role at standard and non-standard transition points in line with Children Missing Education statutory guidance and the Government's missing children strategy.
+When a pupil leaves the school, we will record the name of the pupil's new school and their 1^{st} day of attendance at the new school.
+The school provides information to the local authority when adding or removing a child from the school role at standard and non-standard transition points in line with Children Missing Education statutory guidance and the Government's Safeguarding and Child Protection Policy - v7.4 - 13/01/2025 Page | 34 missing children strategy.
 Education Welfare Services can provide advice.
 Local contact details can be found in Appendix 11.